Great Whernside

 Great Whernside is a fell in the Yorkshire Dales, England, not to be confused with Whernside, some 27 km to the west.
 Its summit is the highest point of the eastern flank of Wharfedale above Kettlewell.
-Great Whernside forms the watershed between Wharfedale and Nidderdale, and is on the boundary between the Yorkshire Dales National Park and Nidderdale Area of Outstanding Natural Beauty.
+Great Whernside forms the watershed between Wharfedale and Nidderdale, and is on the boundary between the Yorkshire Dales National Park and Nidderdale National Landscape.
 The River Nidd rises on the eastern slopes of Great Whernside, above Angram Reservoir.

 Name

 The name Whernside, first recorded in 1214 as Querneside, is of Old English origin.
 It is derived from cweorn 'quern' or 'millstone' and sīde 'hillside', so means "hillside where millstones are found".
 The upper part of the hill is composed of millstone grit, and there were once quarries on the Wharfedale side.
 According to one source the name was originally applied to the hillside on the Wharfedale side, and then extended to the whole hill as seen from Wharfedale.
 The hill as seen from Nidderdale was known as Blackfell.
 The addition of Great was first recorded in 1771, apparently to distinguish the hill from Little Whernside.